PaweX/Colobot-classic-VS/README.txt

-Welcome to classic Colobot repository, originally cloned from TerranovaTeam's colobot repository.
+Welcome to my repository of classic Colobot, originally cloned from TerranovaTeam's original colobot repository.
 In this repository you can find project files that allow you to compile the code under VS12 or newer.

 See https://github.com/colobot/colobot/tree/colobot-original to find the original source.